amidaware/trmm-docs/docs/howitallworks.md

         If you run `sudo systemctl status --full --no-pager meshcentral` and you don't see `Active: active (running) since ...`

-        You can manually run meshcentral use this command to see the full output with errors.
+        You can manually run meshcentral using this command to see the full output with errors.

         ```bash
         sudo systemctl stop meshcentral